 Joining us in Year 7

 We admit 150 pupils into Year 7 each year, with a comprehensive and academically non-selective intake.

 Rather than having a catchment area, we take pupils from four ‘nodes’ across Birmingham, and we are proud of the diverse intake we attract.

-As a new School that opened in September 2015, we currently have Years 7, 8, 9 and a Sixth Form.
-As we grow to full capacity over the next two years, we will grow to a pupil body of 1150 pupils and sixth form students.
+As a new School that opened in September 2015, we currently have Years 7, 8, 9, 10 and a Sixth Form.
+As we grow to full capacity next year, we will grow to a pupil body of 1150 pupils and sixth form students.

 How to Apply

 You can apply for our School using the Birmingham City Council application process.

 You will be asked to select up to 6 schools on your application form.
 Our advice is that you include at least one school for which you know you qualify and then put the schools in your order of preference.

 Please contact Birmingham City Council School Admissions if you need any help or advice filling in your form.

 The deadline for Year 7 applications for entry to the University of Birmingham School in 2019 is 31 October 2018.